DNS Server at home - How to host your own Public nameserver

 Conclusion

 Installing and configuring ISPconfig/Bind9 lets you easily manage your DNS records and control your online presence.
-So why not take the leap and become the master of your own digital destiny?
+So why not leap and become the master of your own digital destiny?
 Start your journey towards a more empowered online experience today.